This is part 2 of WHAT IS ELECTRICITY. Loading...

 continously in a circle, sort of like a drive belt.

-electricity flows quite slowly, wires can deliver energy almost instantly.
+Even though electricity flows quite slowly, wires can deliver energy

-(After all, if a drive belt all moves at once, then the drive-pulley can
+almost instantly.
+(After all, if a drive belt should all move at once,

-instantly move the driven pullies.)
-No charges are gained or lost during
+pullies.)
+No charges are gained or lost during energy transfer in a

-this process; so if "electricity" is defined as charge, then "electricity"
+circuit, so if "electricity" is defined as charge, then "electricity" is

-is NOT consumed or used up in an electric appliance.
+not consumed or used up by any electric appliance.
 Neither is it

-created.
-Instead, the "electricity" behaves like a mechanical
+Instead, the "electricity" behaves like a mechanical drive-belt: it fills

-drive-belt: it fills the whole circuit, and it moves along slowly, yet it
+the whole circuit, and it moves along slowly, yet it can deliver energy

-What is "electricity?"
+What then is "electricity?"
 Under the scientists' definition there is

 a simple answer to this question: Matter is mainly